-This document spells out your agreement with your builder and can come in the form of a fixed price contract, construction tender or owner builder contract.
+This document spells out your agreement with your builder and can come in the form of a fixed price contract or construction tender.

 This is the most common form of building contract, where the builder agrees to perform building works for a fixed price.

 The fixed price building contract must be signed by you and the builder (except in NSW and ACT, where a signature is not required).
 It should also include:

 These can be used in place of a fixed price building contract in NSW and ACT only.
 Construction tenders should also include plans and specifications and a progress payment schedule.

 If your loan is for a block and build, you’ll need to provide a contract of sale/offer and acceptance for the land portion.
 Your contract of sale/offer and acceptance should include:

 Plans and specifications should be included in your fixed price building contract or construction tender documentation.

 These should be detailed drawings of your house plans, including house measurements, and are usually completed by an architect, draftsman or the builder.

 This is a list of specific items included within the construction contract, like materials, brickwork, carpentry, plumbing, door handles, power points and landscaping.